A Statistical Analysis for Per-Instance Evaluation of Stochastic Optimizers: Avoiding Unreliable Conclusions: Acknowledgements

 As shown in Fig.~\ref{fig: relative error}, the relative estimate error resulting from adjusting $n$ by using Algorithm~\ref{algo: adaptive n} is higher than the expected threshold for larger values of $p$.
 This is largely due to the lower bound in Eq.~\eqref{eq: bound on n} not being tight for larger values of $p$.
 To address this issue, especially when there are stringent conditions on the maximum tolerable relative estimate error, one can either use a root-finding algorithm to find the value of $n$ as explained in Section~\ref{sec: num repeats} or use the following modified lower bound on $n$:

 where $s(\pses)$ is a scaling function.
-Empirical or analytical methods can be used to find a value for $s(\pses)$ that compensates well for the approximation error.
-We empirically find that
+Here, an adjustment term $s(\pses)$ is introduced to make the lower bound more accurate.
+For smaller values of $\pses$, the bound is tight and $s(\pses) = 1$, while for larger $\pses$ values, $s(\pses)$ should be larger.
+Empirical or analytical methods can be used to find a function $s(\pses)$ that compensates well for the approximation error.
+Through numerical experiments, we empirically find that using the following

 can improve the tightness of the lower $\nlbound$.
 The relative error of $R_{99}$ using the lower bound in Eqs.~\eqref{eq: modified lower bound} and \eqref{eq: scaler function} is presented in Fig.~\ref{fig: adaptive n modified}.
 As shown in the figure, the results are improved and the error is kept below the threshold in the majority of cases even fo $p = 0.9$.
+The number of repeats resulting from running Algorithm~\ref{algo: adaptive n} is plotted in Fig.~\ref{fig: num repeats algo modified}.
+As shown in the figure, the number of repeats needed to achieve the $e(\hat{R}_{99})$ values in Fig.~\ref{fig: adaptive n modified} varies from a few hundred for $p = 0.9$ to about $5000$ for $p = 0.1$.

+To study the effect of approximation used to derive the bound~\eqref{eq: bound on n} on the outcome of Algorithm~\ref{algo: adaptive n}, we run a similar experiment, with the difference being that we use a numerical method to find $n$ by solving the inequality~\eqref{eq: ineq condition cont} instead of using the bound~\eqref{eq: bound on n}.
+The result of this experiment is presented in Figs.~\ref{fig: adaptive n exact} and \ref{fig: num repeats algo exact}.
+We see an improvement in the results for $e(\hat{R}_{99})$, where the relative error is kept below $\errt$ for most of the time, even when $p = 0.9$.
+There is also a difference in the final number of repeats when Algorithm~\ref{algo: adaptive n} uses the lower bound versus the numerical method.
+Figure~\ref{fig: num repeats algo exact} shows that, using the numerical method, Algorithm~\ref{algo: adaptive n} requires fewer repeats to converge in the case of smaller values of $p$ and more repeats for larger values of $p$, compared to using the lower bound.
+For mid-range values of $p$, the number of repeats is similar between the two.

+Results such as those shown in Figs.~\ref{fig: adaptive n modified} and \ref{fig: num repeats algo exact} can help us gain insight into the reliability of results reported in prior studies.
+For example, suppose an earlier work had reported the $R_{99}$ metric for a problem where the optimizer's success probability is about $0.3$.
+If the number of repeats in that work were reported to be about 1000, the results in these figures indicate that the expected range of $e(\hat{R}_{99})$, with $95\%$ confidence for $\alpha = 0.05$, is about 0.1.
+If the work reports a smaller number of repeats, for example, $n = 100$, the estimation error is larger and can be found using our analysis in Section~\ref{sec: num repeats}.